Faustine123/1918-INFLUENZA-PANDEMIC-COVID-19/README.md

 The repository is organised as follows:
 **The Input folder**
 All raw data are stored under Input/Data, These data come from the replication package of the Brian Beach et al's paper.
-And we only put the data we used in this file, and we rename these file.
+And we only put the data we used in this file, and we rename these files.
 Fig1_raw_data original file name: Murray_2006_Estimates.xlsx
 Fig3_raw_data original file name: LOC_Newspapers_Sep18_Dec19.dta
 Fig4_raw_data original file name: Life_Expectancy.dta